-Don MacLeod, the first Chair of the Renewal Fellowship Within The Presbyterian Church in Canada when it was founded in 1982, looks through the seventy-seven issues of Channels over those twenty years and hits some of the highlights and lowlights covered in the pages of Channels, our oganization's magazine. … Read More
+A. Donald MacLeod, the first Chair of the Renewal Fellowship Within The Presbyterian Church in Canada when it was founded in 1982, looks through the issues of Channels over those twenty years and hits some of the highlights and lowlights covered in the pages of Channels, our organization's magazine. … Read more

 Putting In Its Place: Canadian Presbyterian Independent Journalism

+By A. Donald MacLeod.
 Independent Presbyterian journalism contributed greatly to the debate over Church Union in the 25 years prior to 1925.
 Following union, a succession of generally short-lived publications sought to keep the church on track.
-The Renewal Fellowship's Channels was welcomed as giving a whole new face to evangelicals. … Read More
+The Renewal Fellowship's Channels was welcomed as giving a whole new face to evangelicals. … Read more

 Our Mission to China

+By A. Donald MacLeod.
 In the mid 1880s, foreign missions became a dominant concern for many young people, who volunteered to go overseas, especially to China.
-Jonathan Goforth founded the Canadian Presbyterian mission in Honan, north of the Yellow River in China. … Read More
+Jonathan Goforth founded the Canadian Presbyterian mission in Honan, north of the Yellow River in China. … Read more

 Far Formosa is Dear to My Heart

+By A. Donald MacLeod.
 George Leslie MacKay was the first missionary of the Canada Presbyterian Church.
 He not only pioneered Christian mission in northern Taiwan in 1871, but also transformed the missionary vision of the Canadian Church.
-His work continues to have a profound influence. … Read More
+His work continues to have a profound influence. … Read more

 Celebrating Our Cross-cultural Evangelistic Missionary Heritage: The Centenary of James Ira Dickson